Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Introduction

 The purpose of this article is to extend some of these embedding results beyond characteristic zero.
 Because of the lack of a suitable analogue of $\mathcal U(G)$ in positive characteristic, the methods we employ are necessarily more algebraic.
-A central concept will be that of a \textit{Hughes-free embedding}: if $G$ is locally indicable, we say that an embedding $\varphi \colon kG \hookrightarrow \mathcal D_{kG}$ is Hughes free if $\mathcal D_{kG}$ is a division ring generated by the image of $kG$ and it satisfies the following linear independence condition: \begin{enumerate} \item[(HF)] whenever $H \leqslant G$ is finitely generated and $K \trianglelefteqslant H$ is such that $H/K = \langle tK \rangle \cong \Z$, then the set $\{\varphi(t^i) : i \in \Z\}$ is linearly independent over the division closure of $k[\ker \varphi]$ in $\mathcal D_{kG}$. \end{enumerate} In this case, $\mathcal D_{kG}$ is called a \textit{Hughes-free division ring} for $kG$.
-This notion will be recalled in more detail in \cref{sec:prelims}.
-The power of Hughes-free embeddings comes from Hughes' Theorem \cite{HughesDivRings1970}, which states that when a Hughes-free division ring $\mathcal D_{kG}$ exists, it is unique up to $kG$-isomorphism.
-Many classes of locally indicable groups are known to be \textit{Hughes-free embeddable} (i.e.~all of their group algebras have a Hughes-free embedding) and it is conjectured that group algebras of all locally indicable groups have Hughes-free embeddings that are universal in a suitable sense (see \cite[Theorem 1.1, Corollary 1.3, Conjecture 1]{JaikinZapirain2020THEUO}).
+Throughout, we will work with crossed products $k*G$ of a torsion-free group $G$ with a division ring $k$.
+The elements of $k*G$ are formal sums of elements of $G$ with coefficients in $k$, where the multiplication is twisted (see \cref{subsec:LinnellHughes} for more details).
+We emphasise that the group algebra $kG$ is an example of a crossed product, where the twisting is trivial.
+A central concept will be that of a Linnell embedding: if $G$ is a torsion-free group and $k$ is a division ring, we say that an embedding $\varphi \colon k*G \hookrightarrow \mathcal D$ is \textit{Linnell} if $\mathcal D$ is a division ring generated by the image of $k*G$ and it satisfies the following linear independence condition: \begin{enumerate} \item[(L)] let $H \leqslant G$ be a subgroup and let $S$ is a system of right coset representatives for $H$ in $G$, then $S$ is left-linearly independent over the division closure of $k*H$ in $\mathcal D$. \end{enumerate} The concept will be recalled in more detail in \cref{sec:prelims}.
+In this case, $\mathcal D$ is called a \textit{Linnell division ring} for $k * G$.
+When $G$ is locally indicable, a Linnell division ring is unique up to $k*G$-isomorphism \cite{HughesDivRings1970} and called a \textit{Hughes-free division ring} for $k*G$; it is then denoted by $\mathcal D_{k*G}$.
+These notions will be recalled in more detail in \cref{sec:prelims}.
+We highlight the following conjecture, which is a strengthening of \cref{conj:divRing} and is due to Jaikin-Zapirain and Linton in the case of a group algebra $kG$ over a field $k$ \cite[Conjecture 1]{JaikinLinton_oneRelCoherence}.

+\begin{conj} Let $G$ be a torsion-free group and let $k$ be a division ring.
+Then any crossed product $k*G$ embeds in a Linnell division ring, which is unique up to $k*G$-isomorphism. \end{conj}